 In a traditional market, buyers won’t want to close until the issue is resolved.
 You want to do a walkthrough two days before closing — not merely hours before — so if something’s not right, you have time to resolve it.

 - Pete Veres Real Estate AgentClosePete Veres Real Estate Agent at Re/max Select Currently accepting new clients

 What can go wrong on the seller’s side at closing

 Problem: There are liens or debts on the title

 There’s going to be a delay if your title company discovers any liens on the home — or discovers that it’s the subject of a lawsuit.
 So you need to make sure you’re going into the closing process with a title that is totally free and clear of any problems — or clouds.

 In order to do that, you need to read the preliminary title report that the title company completed shortly after escrow opened.
 That likely went right to your lender, so ask to get a copy from either them or directly from the title company.
 Get it ASAP and look it over thoroughly.

 “There are certain properties I would immediately order a title search before I do anything else: A foreclosure, a short sale, a bankruptcy, an estate sale,” Houck says.
 “These are the properties where there’s a strong possibility there could be a cloud on the title.
-Under those circumstances, you’d want to do it immediately on contract.”
+Under those circumstances, you’d want to do it immediately on contact.”